TryHackMe - BankGPT Write-Up

 - modern security questions around AI systems

-The challenge demands:
+The challenge requires:

 - critical thinking